Neymar & Mbappe's futures, a mounting injury crisis and the problems Pochettino must solve at PSG | Goal.com

 So what does success for Pochettino at Parc des Princes look like?
 And how does he avoid a similar fate to Tuchel?

-Goal takes a look the major issues facing the Argentine coach in the French capital...
+Goal takes a look at the major issues facing the Argentine coach in the French capital...

 Heal the wounded – and keep them fit